-The face consists of a group of facial expression and chewing muscles that are constantly in motion, determining the formation of wrinkles and folds that reflect our emotions.
-Physical emotional reactions occur in the soft tissues of the face.
-Joy and sadness, laughter and tears, anger and kindness - all of these emotions involve an enormous number of muscle movements.
+The face consists of a group of facial expression and chewing muscles that are constantly in motion, shaping the formation of wrinkles and folds that reflect our emotions.
+Physical emotional reactions take place in the soft tissues of the face.
+Joy and sadness, laughter and tears, anger and kindness all involve a great number of muscle movements.

-Every time a specific facial muscle contracts under the influence of an emotion, remaining in constant tension, it imprints early wrinkles.
-These marks are difficult to erase over time and become more pronounced with age.
-Expression lines can appear at an early age, but as time passes, they are joined by age-related wrinkles, directly linked to collagen and elastin loss.
+Each time a facial muscle contracts under the influence of emotion and remains tense, it creates early wrinkles.
+These lines are difficult to erase and become more visible with time.
+Expression lines may appear at a young age and, over the years, are joined by age-related wrinkles caused by the loss of collagen and elastin.

-Most of the time, we are unaware of our true facial expressions.
-Only those around us see them, which is why it is important to develop "facial expression awareness" from a young age.
-Our face is a lifelong roadmap.
-A simple example: over time, spouses often begin to resemble each other.
-This is a result of a shared emotional environment in the family, which gradually imprints itself on their faces like a mirror image.
+Often, we are unaware of our own facial expressions.
+Others around us see them more clearly, which is why developing awareness of facial expressions from a young age is important.
+Our face tells a lifelong story.
+For instance, couples who spend many years together often begin to look alike.
+This is the result of sharing an emotional environment within the family, gradually imprinting itself on their faces like a reflection..

 Our Neck – Our Passport

-By improving posture, working on emotional well-being, and practising facial and neck self-massage, you can achieve excellent cosmetic and therapeutic results.
+By improving posture, supporting emotional balance, and practising regular facial and neck self-massage, you can achieve noticeable cosmetic and therapeutic benefits.

 Simple Tips for Every Day